Houston Breast Revision (Breast Implant Revision) Specialists

 This surgical procedure usually consists of replacing saline or silicone implants to change their type, size and shape as well as to correct any complications related to a patient’s previous augmentation.

 However, since each patient is unique, the surgeons at Lift Plastic Surgery create each patient individualized surgical treatment plans.
-By taking the time to create these plans, Dr. Patel and Dr. Truong know that they are providing their patients with the best care possible.
+By taking the time to create these plans, Dr. Patel knows that they are providing their patients with the best care possible.

 Patients who are having implant revision surgery choose their implants’: